 Any AUN3 device connection request prior to step 1 shall be rejected by the 5G-RG.

 2. The AUN3 device connects to the 5G-RG via non-3GPP access network (e.g., WLAN).
-The realm of the NAI used by AUN3 device to contact the 5G-RG may be used as a trigger for 5G-RG to apply procedures for AUN3 devices.
 An authentication procedure is triggered.
 This can be done either by AUN3 device sending a EAPOL-start frame to the 5G-RG or 5G-RG receives a frame from an unknown MAC address.
 The 5G-RG receives a permanent identifier from the AUN3 device (e.g. an NAI in form of username@realm).
 If the realm part is different from the realm associated with the PLMN that the 5G-RG belongs to, the 5G-RG stops performing following procedure and reject the AUN3 device.

 NOTE: How the 5G-RG is triggered to apply procedures for AUN3 devices is defined by BBF and/or CableLabs.
+For example, the realm of the NAI used by AUN3 device to contact the 5G-RG can be used as a trigger for 5G-RG to apply procedures for AUN3 devices.

 3. This shall be same as step 3 of 7.2.1.1-1 with the following addition: